daydreamlive/scope-runner/README.md

    make box-stream    # Start streaming make box-playback  # Watch the output
    ```

+   You can similarly use the `RTMP_OUTPUT` on a headless machine.

 For more details on creating custom pipelines, see the [ai-runner custom pipeline guide](https://github.com/livepeer/ai-runner/blob/main/docs/custom-pipeline.md).
 For more information on using the `go-livepeer` box see [its guide](https://github.com/livepeer/go-livepeer/blob/master/box/box.md).